GodXuxilie/RobustSSL_Benchmark/Finetuning_Methods/AutoLoRa/README.md

 AutoLoRa is an automated robust fine-tuning framework, which is composed of the following two key components:
 - **A low-rank branch** (LoRa): making the model learn adversarial and natural data via the feature extractor and the LoRa, respectively.
-- **An automatic scheduler of learning rate and scalars**: exempting the computational burden of searching for an appropriate hyper-parameters via grid search.
+- **An automatic scheduler of learning rate and scalars**: exempting the computational burden of searching for appropriate hyper-parameters via grid search.

 ## Fine-Tuning on Low-Resolution Downstream Datasets